Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 Companies rely on "finding the best talent for the best price", and years of experience are universally used as a measure of desirability for hiring.
 So I expect they will just stop hiring young people, as has already started heppening, and keep only hiring middle aged people who learn to leverage AI.
 In the middle to long run, even among the middle aged, most will lose their job to AI and mostly only founding engineer (and probably, certain customer facing roles) will remain.
-So the youth won't even be able to wait out until they're 30 to find a job.
-Especially if they keep giving the jobs to immigrants who are already 40.
+So the youth won't even be able to "wait out" (dedicating that time to some skill) until they're 30 to find a job.
+Especially if they keep giving the jobs to immigrants who are already 40 with more than a decade of experience.
 This could potentially further decimate population growth of developed countries, assuming no measures taken.

 > interviewing in Spain... as opposed to the UK, here they ask a lot of negative questions